Satson09/Learnify/README.md

 2. Navigate to the project folder:
     ```bash
-    cd coursera-clone
+    cd Learnify
     ```

-3. Open the `index.html` file in your browser to view the project.
+3. Run `app.js` file in your browser to view the project:
+    ```bash
+    node app.js
+    ```

+4. Once the server is running, open your browser and navigate to `http://localhost:3000` to interact with the app.

 ---